nenad-dram/personal-library/perlib-server/README.md

 NOTE: The Docker image uses the layers from the fat JAR in order to improve build and start time of the image and the container.
  All dependencies are in one layer, whereas the code and the configuration is in another layer.
- By executing the task _dockerBuild_ the following steps will be done: execute the _bootJar_ task, unpack the JAR, delete the current (stopped) container, delete and the old image, build the new image
+ By executing the task _dockerBuild_ the following steps will be done: execute the _bootJar_ task, unpack the JAR, delete the current (stopped) container, delete and the old image, build the new image.